Yasteer/DC-DC-Boost-Convertor/README.md

 - Add output current sensing for load regulation
 - Design a PCB version of the circuit
 - Add LCD to display input/output voltages and duty cycle

+## 👤 Author

+> Created by Yasteer Sewpersad

+> Electronic Engineering Portfolio of Evidence